Your questions about diet and alcohol

 PSC is a disease that makes it difficult for the bile to flow easily down into the bowel.
 Bile is important for allowing the body to break down fats.
 People with PSC can sometimes have problems digesting fat properly and get steatorrhoea - pale, floating, bulky stools which are often difficult to flush.
 This is not only undigested fat, but also the fat-soluble vitamins (A, D, E and K) and proteins that are tied up with the fat.
 It is associated with ‘unrest’ soon after eating food high in fat: feeling over full after eating, feeling like the food isn’t moving, hearing lots of gurgling sounds, smelly wind, and sometimes even vomiting.
 Some people get a temporary intolerance to fat during jaundice or a bacterial cholangitis episode 114.

 Your dietitian will discuss the impact of fats on your digestion with you.
 Another name for it is biliary malabsorption.
-The treatment of biliary malabsorption involves restricting fat based on the principle that reducing fat to a tolerable level means that it can be absorbed, therefore reducing stress on the liver 114 (see video from 38m30s)
+The treatment of biliary malabsorption involves restricting fat based on the principle that reducing fat to a tolerable level means that it can be absorbed, therefore reducing stress on the liver 114.

 Dietary supplementation with calcium and vitamin D3 should be considered in all patients with cholestatic liver disease although this advice is not evidence-based 134.
 Fat soluble vitamin replacement is recommended in patients with jaundice 22.